ClementNerma/Rave/docs/books/hybrid.md

 The error is now throw at line 3.
 Even though the unsafe function's content is instantly evaluated, errors are reported following the function's location.
 This is one the main points of unsafe functions, in fact.

 As unsafe functions are _functions_, they can also be part of a class.
-When so, `this`, `self` and `parent` will automatically refer to the same targets than a standard function.
+When so, `this`, `self` and `super` will automatically refer to the same targets than a standard function.

 Also, because arguments are not directly replaced by their content, so errors will not tell that `takeAnInt("Yoh")` is an invalid call (this is what happens using the above macro), but that `takeAnInt(name)` is an invalid call because `name` is typed as a `string`.